Kaletho/portfolioDataScience/README.md

 Check his tutorial on https://www.youtube.com/watch?v=4jaBKXDqg9U

 Here I have the files I created while I followed the tutorial.
-They are a "traditional" python files, instead of Jupyter notebooks (what he uses) which is better for explaining.
+They are not exactly the same (althoug really similar).
+I wrote them as I tried to understand how everything worked

-I still want to do some stuff (I have added TODO's) and commented some other parts that were not clear to me at the moment
+I still want to implement some changes to the portfolio optimization file.
+I'll upload it once I'm done